intel/terraform-intel-azure-linux-vm/examples/azure-linux-tdx-vm/README.md

 See root policies.md for full list of Intel Confidential VMs with TDX.

-Azure VM Security Type will be set to Confidential with Secure Boot, Virtualized Trusted Platform Module (vTPM) enabled along with OS disk encrypted at host.
-All of these are enabled in this example when the tdx_enabled flag is set to "true" (default in this example).
+Azure VM Security Type will be set to Confidential amd Virtualized Trusted Platform Module (vTPM) enabled as requried with optional Secure Boot, OS disk encrypted at host.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

 In this example, the virtual machine is using a preconfigured network interface, subnet, and resource group and has an additional option to enable boot diagnostics.
+Make sure to the resoruce group is in the region where Intel Confidential Compute VMs with TDX is available.

 The tags Name, Owner and Duration are added to the virtual machine when it is created.